weewx/weewx/docs_src/quickstarts/git.md

     nano ~/weewx-data/weewx.conf

-WeeWX must be restarted for the changes to take effect.
+The executable `weewxd` must be restarted for the changes to take effect.

 See the [*User Guide*](../../usersguide) and [*Customization Guide*](../../custom) for details.